Magazine

 REITs were established in 1960 by Congress as an amendment to the Cigar Excise Tax Extension.
 This allows investors to purchase shares of commercial real estate portfolios, a facility previously available only to wealthy investors and large-scale financial agents.

-REITs invest primarily in real estate properties such as apartment buildings, commercial buildings, warehouses, medical facilities, etc. However, despite allowing a steady income, REITs offer little capital appreciation.
-Properties in REIT’s portfolio may also include hotels, infrastructures, office buildings, etc.
+REITs invest primarily in real estate properties such as apartment buildings, commercial buildings, warehouses, medical facilities, etc. However, despite offering a steady income, REITs offer little capital appreciation.
+Properties in REITs' portfolios may also include hotels, infrastructure, office buildings, etc.

 Development of REITs